RESTRICTIONS RE BAPTISMS/WEDDINGS/FUNERALS IN THE LIGHT OF COVID19

 After the Funeral

-In keeping with the recommendations to limit social gatherings, there should not be a wake or other gathering after the funeral.
+In keeping with the recommendations to limit social gatherings, a wake or other gathering after the funeral is not possible.

 If you are organising the funeral of a loved one, we are acutely aware of what a difficult time this will be.
-We will do our best to explain any changes or delays which may be an inevitable consequence of the current restrictions – for example, to the burial of ashes – but we are here to support you and to ensure a Christian funeral and burial can still be provided.
+We will do our best to explain any changes which may be an inevitable consequence of the current restrictions, but we are here to support you and to ensure a Christian funeral and burial can still be provided.